ponxosio/py-lex/README.md

 Analyzes at the unigram token of tokenized documents.

-Supports datasets of the form of LIWC, NRC EmoLex, and NRC SentiLex.
+Supports datasets of the form of LIWC 2007 dictinoary and NRC EmoLex.
 This library itself doesn't include any of these datasets you must procure or create them on your own.

+* The LIWC 2007 dictionary can be purchased from [their website](http://liwc.wpengine.com/).
+Other documents that follow the LIWC file format will also work.
+* The NRC EmoLex lexicon can be downloaded for free for research purposes from [their website](http://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm).

 Legal note: using the actual LIWC dataset outside of the application may be a violation of their terms of service.
 NRC datasets are free to use for research purposes, but require permission for commercial uses.